bolderbrush10/SearchlightAssault/programmer-notes.md

 -- TODO Optimize file sizes better, maybe increase the file compression and see if it loads faster or slower

+-- TODO Remnants

 ### Feature: Professionalism Polish

 -- TODO clean up unused junk across all files

 -- TODO So, apparently, binding variables and functions to local speeds them up.
 --      We should go through all of our code and make sure that anything which can be made local, is made local.
+--      DOUBLE CHECK for variables to make local inside of loops, etc

 -- TODO Final sweep over README.md